River Cleddau: Western Cleddau

-The Western Cleddau is an example of a misfit stream: the valley is deep, often spectacularly so, although the stream that flows in it is small.
+The Western Cleddau is an example of a misfit stream: the valley is deep, although the stream that flows in it is small.
 The valley was formed at the end of the last Ice Age, when the River Teifi, swollen with melt waters, was prevented from flowing into the Irish Sea by an ice dam, and flowed instead westward through the valleys of the Nyfer and Gwaun, then south along the course of the Western Cleddau.

 Historically, the tidal estuary enabled sea traffic to reach Haverfordwest.
 It was important also for the export of anthracite, which was mined on its west bank and shipped from Hook.